genes-and-health/TRE-documentation-v3/docs/using-the-tre/folder-and-bucket-structure.md

     * VM directory: `/genesandhealth/red/`
     * URL: `gs://qmul-production-sandbox-XX-red/` (replace `XX` with your sandbox number)

 The `red` bucket is a read-write bucket for TRE users to store scripts and data safely (with versioning back-up) and to permit the sharing of these between project collaborators.
 It is the only GCS bucket **directly** accessible to non-admin TRE users.
-You are advised to create your own subfolder in `red`; user folders are typically created as FirstnameLastname (so `/genesandhealth/red/StuartRison/`) although some iconoclasts have broken this convention.
+You are advised to create your own subfolder in `red`; user folders are typically created as FirstnameLastname (so `/genesandhealth/red/JoeBloggs/`) although some iconoclasts have broken this convention.

 !!! info "Using the red bucket"
     The `red` directory is a GCS bucket so you cannot simply copy or create files into it using standard unix/linux commands.
 You either need to use the "Upload to red bucket" option in the TRE's GUI file manager or the `gcloud storage` suite of command line interface commands.
-This is explained in the TBC (how-to-use-the-red-bucket) section.
+This is explained in ["Files and folders - creating, moving, renaming, deleting]"(./handling-files-and-folders.md) section.

 !!! danger "With great power..."
-    comes great responsability".
-The `red` bucket is shared between all sandbox users **--even if you have created your own sub-directory**.
+    **comes great responsability.**  The `red` bucket is shared between all sandbox users **--even if you have created your own sub-directory**.
 This means that you can:
     * See all other sandbox users' files (and all other sandbox users can see your files)
     * Move/rename/delete **any** sandbox users' files
     <p>